 Strain the gravy through a sieve into a measuring cup to remove any solids like the herbs.
 Season with salt and pepper to taste.

-When reheating, avoid the microwave to prevent overcooking or curdling.
-Opt for the stove on low heat, stirring frequently, and remove it once it simmers.
+Instead, use the stove on low heat, stirring frequently, and remove the mixture once it simmers.

 Essential For Flavor